• Skip to primary navigation

 Tips For Making the Best Sweet Potato Gratin

-• Use a mandolin slicer to ensure that potatoes are sliced thinly and evenly (1/8 inch-1/4 inch thick).
+• Use a mandolin slicer to ensure that potatoes are sliced thinly and evenly (⅛ inch-¼ inch thick).
 Thin, consistent slices enables your potatoes cook evenly throughout the whole dish to fork tender goodness in the time allotted.

 • Don’t forget to cover the Sweet Potato Gratin with foil during the first stages of its cook.
 The foil keeps it from overbrowning, BUT IT ALSO traps steam in the dish to help cook the potatoes.